servo/ci-runners/README.md

 $ ./start-nixos-installer.sh
 ```

-Reconnect over SSH, then run the following:
+Reconnect over SSH (use `ssh -4` this time), then run the following:

 ```
 $ nix-shell -p git zsh jq